Château Margaux: Modern history

 At the beginning of the 1990s, an exchange of shares was negotiated with the Agnelli family but the management remained in the hands of Mentzelopoulos' daughter Corinne Mentzelopoulos.
 She promoted Paul Pontallier – whose dissertation for his PhD in Oenology was on the effect of barrel ageing on red wines – to managing director of First Growth (Premier Cru), and their owner/director partnership is credited with elevating Château Margaux in its standing amongst the (only) five Châteaux with Premier Cru status.
+Since Paul Pontallier's death in 2016 the estate has been managed by Philippe Bascaules.
 In 2003, Corinne Mentzelopoulos bought back the majority stake and became the sole shareholder of Château Margaux.

-2023 marks a new era with a generational change within the Mentzelopoulos family.
-After 43 years been Chief Executive Officer, Corinne hands over the reins to her children and appoints Alexis as CEO of the Estate.
-As for her daughter Alexandra, she becomes President of the Supervisory Board of the holding company.
+2023 marked a new era with a generational change within the Mentzelopoulos family.
+After 43 years of having been Chief Executive Officer, Corinne handed over the reins to her children and appointed her daughter Alexis as CEO of the Estate.
+As for her daughter Alexandra, she became the President of the Supervisory Board of the holding company.

-Since 1989, a bottle of Château Margaux 1787, bearing the etched initials of previous owner Thomas Jefferson, holds the record as the most expensive bottle of wine insured at $225,000.
+Since 1989, a bottle of Château Margaux 1787, bearing the etched initials of previous owner Thomas Jefferson, holds the record as the most expensive bottle of wine and was insured for $225,000.

 Margaux Hemingway received her given name from this wine; born Margot, she changed the spelling to Margaux when her parents – who drank the wine on the night she was conceived – told her this background.